nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ## Attributes
 You can pass values to your components with attributes.
-These values can be static or dynamic, and the values can be anything: strings, numbers, arrays, and objects:
+These values can be static or dynamic, and the values can be anything: strings, numbers, arrays and objects:

 ```
 <!-- static parameter -->